uthsaraiw/Complete-Hotel-Reservation-system/README.md

 1. Home page for customer_ui is -->loggedout-->index.html
 2. Home page for officer_ui is -->index.html
 3. change the database credentials before use
-4. You have to create the databse tables as below.
+4. Have to create the relevat Tables with exact names in your Database For the proper functioning

 ## Usage